metas-mk/100-days-of-code/r2-log.md

 - adding a key prop also eliminates the warning `'Each child in ... an array or iterator should have a unique "key" prop`
 - adding an image alt property for a11y, filled with image.description from unsplash API response

+### R2D18 - August 7th, 2019

+- adding some styling to the pics search result
+- included a css for ImageList component
+- adding grid style for image results